-JCCUL has fixed the rate of league fees at 0.20% of total assets.
+JCCUL has fixed the rate of league fees at 0.20% of total assets capped at 15% of JCCUL's total assets.
 Stabilization dues are fixed at a rate of 0.15% of total savings.

 4. CRITICAL ACCOUNTING JUDGEMENTS AND ESTIMATION UNCERTAINTY: